So What Are Ambassadors?

 That’s perfectly understandable.
 Let me break it down.

 Each ambassador is a young adult who is involved in the Cincinnati Jewish community.
-They are involved in different organizations and with different groups of people, they live in different parts of town, and they are at different stages of life; in addition to that, they all have unique personal interests.
-Ambassadors greet Cincinnati newcomers and interested Cincinnatians at events, via Cincinnati Vine and through personal introductions, and help orient them to the city and connect them to the Jewish community.
-The ambassadors’ extensive networks can connect you to cool dance exercise classes (Andrea), Jewish mommy and me classes (Ami), or the best place to tailgate before a Bengals game (Michael).
-And the list goes on!
+They are involved in different organizations (both Jewish and not) and with different groups of people; they live in different parts of town, and they are at different stages of life; in addition to that, they all have unique personal interests.
+Ambassadors greet Cincinnati newcomers and interested Cincinnatians at events, through myself and Jaynie, or by being introduced by other community members.
+They help those they meet orient to the city and connect to the Jewish community.
+The ambassadors’ extensive networks can connect you to cool dance exercise classes (Andrea), Jewish mommy and me classes (Ami), or any Jewish organization you might want to be involved with (Rotem).
 They are such a wealth of information, and I sincerely hope you connect with them.
 You’ll be glad you did!

-Missy Goldstein is the Maurice and Esther Becker Networking and Mentoring Coordinator and the Young Adult Division (YAD) Engagement Officer.
+Missy Goldstein Gleisser is the Maurice and Esther Becker Networking and Mentoring Coordinator and the Young Adult Division (YAD) Engagement Officer.
 She joined the Jewish Federation of Cincinnati in June 2018 and is excited to be part of the YAD team.
-Missy connects Cincinnati Jews with one another, partners with other Jewish agencies to create community among Cincinnati Jewish young adults, and works to create a positive conversation about the greater Cincinnati community, primarily via social media.
-Missy also helps manage Cincinnati Vine and coordinates the blog/news that you will see posted here.
-In her spare time Missy enjoys exploring Cincinnati restaurants that she finds on Instagram (recommendations welcome), expanding her baking and cooking repertoire, and running to get to know her neighborhood better (shout out, East Walnut Hills).
-If you are new to Cincinnati or looking to get involved, please reach out to Missy here on Cincinnati Vine or via email at email@example.com.
+Missy connects Cincinnati Jews with one another, partners with other Jewish agencies to create community among Cincinnati Jewish young adults, and works to show newcomers what a wonderful and welcoming place Cincinnati is.
+She also helps manage Cincinnati Vine and coordinates the blog/news that you will see posted here.
+In her spare time Missy enjoys exploring Cincinnati restaurants with her husband Rob (recommendations welcome), expanding her baking and cooking repertoire, and running to get to know her neighborhood better (shout out, East Walnut Hills).
+If you are new to Cincinnati or looking to get involved, please reach out to Missy at Mgoldsteingleisser@jfedcin.org.